Story: Smith, John Burns

 In January 1944 Smith went overseas and served with the 21st Battalion in the Middle East and Italy.
 Subsequently, he won selection in the Second New Zealand Expeditionary Force rugby team, the incomparable Kiwis of 1945–46, for whom it is generally agreed he played his finest rugby.
 He appeared in 13 of the team’s first 16 matches in Britain, Ireland and France, missed four with influenza, and then played in the final 13 games.
 A second five-eighth or centre, he was a stocky man with powerful thighs and sharp acceleration.
 Rugby critics hailed his perfect poise, his swerve, fend and sidestep, his superb timing of passes, and the fact that he never, even under the greatest provocation, lost his cool.
 Known as The Master, JB or just plain Johnny, he was an outstanding team player, admired not just for the tries he scored, but for the numerous opportunities he created for his team mates; it was said that he ‘made mediocre wings into champions’.

-Following the Kiwis tour Johnny Smith returned to Northland, and on 30 November 1946, at Okaihau, he married Dorothy Constance Alice Robinson; they were to have two daughters and a son.
+Following the Kiwis tour Johnny Smith returned to Northland, and on 30 November 1946, at Okaihau, he married Dorothy Constance Alice Robinson; they were to have three daughters and a son.
 That year he led his North Auckland side to a runaway win over the touring Australians, and soon afterwards he appeared in his first test for the All Blacks, scoring a try in a 31–8 win against Australia in Dunedin.
 In 1947 he and his younger brother Peter toured Australia with the All Blacks, and the following year he captained the New Zealand Maori team to Fiji.

 Along with other gifted Maori players, such as Vince Bevan and Ben Couch, Smith was ineligible for the 1949 All Black tour to South Africa because of its racial policies.
 That season he was, for the first time in New Zealand, at his brilliant best in the North–South match at Wellington.
 He captained a New Zealand side in two tests against the touring Australians while the All Blacks were in South Africa.
 Both matches were lost, and he always joked that he created a record as the ‘only captain in New Zealand history to lose every game he captained’.